dailybruin/the-stack/_posts/2021-9-28-ucpd-budget-arrests.md

 <p>The UCPD Arrest Data was collected by the UCPD from the years 2012-2019.</p>

 <p>The UCPD categorizes race through a set of code that can be found here.
-For the sake of compatibility with Westwood Demographic Data, the categories of “Other” and “Unknown” from UCPD data and the category “2+ Races”and “Other” from the Westwood Demographic Data have been combined into one category of “Other”.</p>
+For the sake of compatibility with Westwood Demographic Data, the categories of “Other” and “Unknown” from UCPD data and the category “2+ Races”and “Other” from the Westwood Demographic Data have been combined into one category of “Other”.git </p>

 <section class = 'scrollama'>
     <section id="stick">